rapid-lang/rapid/LRM/README.md

 printf("%t", e == dict.KeyError) // true
 ```

-##### Anonymous Errors
+##### Predefined Errors

-Unsafe functions may also choose to return an *anonymous error*, which is an integer literal that will be cast to a generic Error object at compile time.
+Unsafe functions may also choose to return an predefined error, which is an integer literal that will be cast to a generic error object at compile time.
 See Functions for more details.

+All predefined errors exist in the root scope and are named according to their status code, `e<code>`.
+`e404` is the error, `error("Not Found", 404, "NotFound")` (message, code, name).
+All the below errors are predefined as such.

-##### Status Code Definitions
+###### Error Status Code Definitions

 Code | Message / Name
 -----|----------------
-100  | Continue
-200  | OK
-201  | Created
-301  | Moved Permanently
-302  | Found
-304  | Not Modified
 400  | Bad Request
 401  | Unauthorized
 403  | Forbidden
 404  | Not Found
 405  | Method Not Allowed
 410  | Gone